Coverage Adequacy: Are You Actually Protected?

 Every auto insurance policy contains exclusions — specific situations where your insurer will not pay.
 Most consumers never read them until it's too late.

-Why it matters: Common exclusions include mechanical breakdowns, wear and tear, intentional damage, DUI-related incidents, and use of a vehicle for business or racing.
-Understanding these gaps is critical to avoiding a surprise denial.
+Why it matters: Common exclusions include mechanical breakdowns, wear and tear, intentional damage, DUI-related incidents, rideshare driving, and use of a vehicle for business or racing.
+Understanding these gaps is critical to avoiding a surprise denial when you need coverage most.

 What to look for: Ask your insurer to walk you through the exclusions section of your policy.
-Review whether any of your typical driving habits — like regular long road trips or business errands — could trigger an exclusion.
+Review whether any of your typical driving habits — like regular long road trips, business errands, or delivery gigs — could trigger an exclusion.

 14. Do I Need GAP Insurance or Other Endorsements?